 Twenty-one undergraduate students completed this experiment, but the data from two speakers were not analyzed because they were not native speakers of English.
+All others were native speakers of English.
 All the participants received extra credit for linguistics courses.

-One may argue that English listeners may not be appropriate for this experiment, as English has a prefix that exhibits nasal place assimilation (i.e. in-).
-This alternation in English may make the place contrasts in nasals less distinct, because alternation between two sounds may arguably shrink the perceptual distance between the two (e.g. Hume & Johnson 2003, Huang & Johnson 2010; though see also Steriade 2003).
+One may raise a concern about using English listeners for this experiment, as English has a prefix that exhibits nasal place assimilation (i.e. in-) (Zsiga, 2011).
+This alternation in English may affect the similarity judgment of nasal minimal pairs; i.e., English listeners may judge nasal pairs to be similar, because they alternate with each other in their phonology (see e.g. Hume & Johnson 2003, Huang & Johnson 2010; though see also Steriade 2003).
 However, using English listeners may not be problematic for three reasons.
-First, prefixal nasal place assimilation is not without exceptions: un- does not undergo place assimilation.
+First, prefixal nasal place assimilation is not without exceptions: un- usually does not undergo place assimilation (Zsiga, 2011).
 Second, the target consonants in the first three experiments are placed in word-final position, and the place contrasts are contrastive in this position for both nasals and oral stops in English.
 Third, English exhibits assimilation of oral stops across word boundaries as well, as in ba[g] girl 'bad girl' (Ellis & Hardcastle, 2002; Nolan, 1992).
-See Beddor & Evans-Romaine (1995) for relevant discussion.
+See Beddor & Evans-Romaine (1995) for relevant discussion.3